Tsabo/practical-sde-assessments/SDE3-SDEL_Interviewer_Guide.md

    - *Good answer:* Specific improvements based on lessons learned, with reasoning
    - *Bad answer:* "It's perfect" or vague regrets

+### Question Set D: AI Tool Usage

+10. **"Did you use Copilot or other AI tools while building this?
+Where and why?"**
+    - *Evaluating:* Transparency and intentionality.
+Were they strategic about tool use, or dependent on it?
+    - *Good answer:* Clear disclosure of what they used it for (boilerplate, specific feature, exploration) + evidence of validation and critical review
+    - *Bad answer:* Denying use when code suggests otherwise, or wholesale acceptance of AI output without verification

+11. **"Show me a section where you validated, rejected, or significantly modified AI-generated code.
+What was your reasoning?"**
+    - *Evaluating:* Critical evaluation of AI output.
+Can they identify limitations and improve on them?
+    - *Good answer:* Specific example of flawed AI suggestion + how they tested/fixed it + why the alternative is better
+    - *Bad answer:* "I didn't change anything" or can't articulate reasoning behind modifications

+12. **"How do you ensure AI-generated code meets your security, performance, and architectural standards?"**
+    - *Evaluating:* Disciplined validation process—do they audit AI code systematically?
+    - *Good answer:* Specific validation checks (security scanning, performance testing, architectural review, threat modeling)
+    - *Bad answer:* "I trust it" or ad-hoc verification with no systematic approach

 ---

 ## Part 3: Leadership & Scaling (20 minutes)